ultimagriever/serverless-timed-testing/frontend/README.md

 ![Storybook for React Demo](http://i.imgur.com/7CIAWpB.gif)

-You can also deploy your Storybook or style guide as a static app.
+You can also client your Storybook or style guide as a static app.
 This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.

 ### Getting Started with Storybook